tri-cods/html-css/sections/classes.md

 Incorporating classes and IDs into the styling of your document includes two steps:

 <ul>
-	<li> First, some CSS code must be added to your stylesheet; </li>
+	<li> First, some CSS rules must be added to your stylesheet; </li>
-	<li> Second, some HTML code that refers to the CSS must be added to your HTML document. <i> Note that this is in addition to the general link to the stylesheet.</i> </li>
+	<li> Second, some HTML code that refers to the stylesheet must be added to your HTML document. <i> Note that this is in addition to the general link to the stylesheet.</i> </li>
 </ul>

 **The code for classes and IDs is different in both CSS and HTML.**

+## Class selectors
-**Class selectors** look like this - the name of the selector preceeded by a full stop:
+...look like this - the name of the selector preceeded by a full stop:

 ```
 .intro {